-TOM Acupuncture is part of a complete medical system designed to treat disease, injuries, pain, and various other conditions, as well as prevent disease and maintain health and well being.
+TOM Acupuncture is part of a comprehensive medical system designed to treat disease, injuries, pain, and various other conditions, as well as to prevent disease and to maintain health and well being.
 Licensed acupuncturists have trained for 4 years after a prerequisite Bachelor's degree.
 While training includes proper handling and use of needles, the majority is focused on the fundamentals of Traditional Oriental Medicine Theory, diagnosis, treatment planning and application of theory.
 Students have direct supervision from senior expert practitioners and must undergo and pass multiple stringent exams from National/State Board of Examiners and must also continue pertinent instructional courses and provide proof to maintain their license.

-IASIS Micro-current Neurofeedback (MCN) FAQ:
+What is IASIS Micro-current Neurofeedback (MCN) FAQ?

 For more information about IASIS MCN and to learn about a current study being conducted by UCSD in conjunction with the VA, visit the IASIS Technologies website: